cambrianworks/gigrouter-examples/K3S-TIPS.md

 `ClusterIP` is the default service type (if type is not specified) then we can communicate within the cluster but not from a machine outside the cluster without additional ingress configuration.

-[Example 2](./python-k3s-example-2/README.md) gives a basic setup that uses an ingress which lets you attach your http service to the k3s cluster and available at both standard http:// and https:// ports and some unique URL path to direct to your service.

 ## Service Types Additional Drilldown

 Launching and connecting to k3s TCP/IP services is important functionality to understand.